 The Maslow’s Hierarchy of Needs was first proposed by Abraham Maslow already in 1943.
 The hierarchy describes the pattern that human motivations generally move through.

 This can easily be adjusted to prioritize your business tasks.
 Figure out what are your motivation layers and write them down if needed.
-Then, whenever you’re stuck with another prioritisation issue, you can visualise it according to Maslow.
+Then, whenever you’re stuck with another prioritization issue, you can visualize it according to Maslow.

 What is the qualification for making it to the first layer?
 Usually, the business’ main purpose is to make money.
 If a particular task prevents your company from making money, it’s probably a high-priority task.

 The other layers could be anything from business security to customer experience to team well-being.
 It’s a one-time challenge figuring out what your business motivators are, but it will pay off quickly if you start implementing the tactic on a daily basis.

 7. Use the ABCDE Method

-If you’ve ever been stuck with deciding which tasks to tackle first, you’ve probably realised that different tasks can have the same priority level.
+If you’ve ever been stuck with deciding which tasks to tackle first, you’ve probably realized that different tasks can have the same priority level.
 This is where Brian Tracy’s ABCDE method steps in.
-Instead of randomly choosing equal-priority tasks as they come along, this method helps to prioritise with a few steps:
+Instead of randomly choosing equal-priority tasks as they come along, this method helps to prioritize with a few steps: